kyouryuukunn/renpy-ActionEditor3/README.md

  English Document
 ================

- This script adds Ren'py the ability to adjust and view transform properties of images and camera by in-game Action Editor and Image Viewer and Sound Viewer.
+ This script adds to Ren'py the ability to adjust and view transform properties of images and camera by in-game Action Editor, Image Viewer and Sound Viewer.
- Many warpers and usefull functions intended to be used in function statement in ATL are also added.
+ Many warpers and useful functions intended to be used in function statements in ATL are also added.

  About old version
 ================
  This is available in v7.4.5 later.
- To use in older version, use old version ActionEditor.
+ To use an older version, use the old version ActionEditor.
  <https://github.com/kyouryuukunn/renpy-ActionEditor>
+l

- In current version ActionEditor, below functions are removed.
+ In the current version of ActionEditor, the below functions are removed.
  * expression
  * loading last action

- To instal
+ To install
 ================
  To install, copy all files in the camera directory into your game directory.
- ActionEditor.rpy is required for release version if you use camera blur or warper_generator.
+ ActionEditor.rpy is required for the release version if you use camera blur or warper_generator.
  00warper.rpy is also required if you use added warpers.
  ATL_funcctions.rpy is also required if you use added functions for ATL statement.
- Ohter files arenot required.
+ Other files are not required.

  Action Editor
 ================

- This allows you to adjusts transform properties of camera and images in real-time with a GUI.
+ This allows you to adjust transform properties of camera and images in real-time with a GUI.
 It can then generate a script based on these changes and place it on the clipboard for later pasting into Ren'Py scripts.